Kristina01111000/Drws_site/README.md

 	- archive system for the home page articles -> i think making them posts would be the best bet
 		- have not linked the articles yet b/c waiting on archive system
 	- different word than sturdying for here and now section -> steadying? strong?
-- text on activity login pages, it it good?
 - the powerpoint course is really long, how should i separate it?
-	- do you have the rights to the photos in it?
+	- do you have the rights to the photos in it? -> they're good,
 	- intro slide 1 to 27
 	- why slide 28 - 35?
 	- chakras 36 - 44
 	- definitely needs a voice over or to be reorganized if we want it on the site
+	- try separating it into 2-3 courses,
+- delete welcome page
+-
 -using pixlr for basic photo edits
 	- yellow image for philosophers corner
 - used photo editor for flavenoids picture, font = fresh